 How can I find the best logistics software solution?

-The best way is to first, analyse your business, identify all your business processes and requirements, and then approach an IT support network or logistics software solution vendor to start asking questions, and link the most appropriate solution to your business.
+The best way is to first, analyse your business, identify all your business processes and requirements, and then approach an IT support company or logistics software solution vendor to start asking questions, and link the most appropriate solution to your business.

-Most good logistics software solution vendors will be able to give you a product demo before committing to a longer term, and this is a great to analyse its suitability for your business.
+Most good logistics software solution vendors will be able to give you a logistics software product demo before committing to a longer term, and this is a great to analyse its suitability for your business.